How to Use the ‘Rule of Three’ to Jazz Up Your Writing (2024)

 Technique #1: Ideas, Categories & Evidence

 With this technique, you start with three main ideas.
-Then add evidence to support each idea, using stories, examples, statistics, quotes, etc.
+Then add evidence to support each main idea, using stories, examples, statistics, quotes, etc.

 If you have more than three main ideas, group your concepts into three big categories; then divide each category into 3 smaller categories.
-Keep dividing the categories into three pieces until all your points are easy to understand.
+Keep dividing the categories into three pieces until all your key points are easy to understand.

 Finally, add your evidence — something for each point.